92VV3M42d3v8/Qubes-Privacy-Doc/README.md

 During Install configuration, allow only Template installation (all 3).
 Rest everything disable (means don't create sys-net, anon-whonix, sys-usb, workvm etc)

 2. After Installation
+Method 1 (don't use)(first see method 2 and then use this method accordingly)

 A. Creation of Default DispVM- In dom0